shyiko/docker-vm/readme.md

 Right now [docker-compose](https://github.com/docker/compose) is available for Linux / Mac OS X only.
 Windows support is coming in [docker/compose#1085](https://github.com/docker/compose/issues/1085).
 Until then, one way to get docker-compose on Windows is to:

-1. Run ```docker-vm ssh -c 'sudo sh -c "curl -L https://github.com/docker/compose/releases/download/1.3.2/docker-compose-`uname -s`-`uname -m` > /usr/local/bin/docker-compose && chmod +x /usr/local/bin/docker-compose"'``` (which installs docker-compose inside the VM).
+1. Enter the VM with `docker-vm ssh` and install docker-compose by executing `sudo sh -c "curl -L https://github.com/docker/compose/releases/download/1.3.2/docker-compose-`uname -s`-`uname -m` > /usr/local/bin/docker-compose && chmod +x /usr/local/bin/docker-compose"`.

 2. Create docker-compose alias.
 If you are using MSYS/Cygwin then it's a matter of adding `docker-compose() ( docker-vm ssh -c "cd $(pwd) && exec docker-compose $*" )` to ~/.bashrc, otherwise - execute (in `cmd`):
     ```sh